KDE/digikam-doc/batch_queue/base_tools.rst

     The G'MIC Batch Queue Manager Tool Tree-View

 For each entry, tree-view show the title and the description.
-A tooltip is also provided to easily select the right item on the list.
-The tooltip show the title, the number of chained filters, the filters names, and the description.
+A tool-tip is also provided to easily select the right item on the list.
+The tool-tip show the title, the number of chained filters, the filters names, and the description.

 On the bottom of the tree-view, a tool-bar will provide all actions available to manage the contents.
 From the left to right, the buttons are: